The Collective’s

 4. Facilitating Campus Conversations about Power and Privilege

-5. Action Planning: Sustaining Equity-Minded Campus Practices
+5. Sustaining Equity-Minded Practices

-Spring 2026 Dates and Times
+Summer 2026 Dates and Times

 Equity-Minded Hiring